GlitchSecure/website/_pages/legal/security.md

 permalink: /legal/security/
 published: true
 description: |
   While GlitchSecure is a young company, <strong>this isn’t our first startup.</strong> Our team has been around the block and understands not only how to secure data, but why it matters.
-Our success as a global cyber security company relies on earning and keeping our Customers' and Colleagues' trust.
-We take security seriously and built our platform with security top of mind.
+Our success relies on earning and keeping your trust.
+We take security seriously and have built our platform and procedures with security top of mind.

 # Call-to-action
 cta-title: "Need a security assessment?"